-Applicant: Columbus/Franklin County Continuum of Care Project: OH-503 CoC Registration FY2015 OH-503 COC_REG_2015_121527 None 2D-3.
-If you submitted the 2015 AHAR, how many AHAR tables (i.e., ES-ind, ES-family, etc) were accepted and used in the last AHAR?
+Applicant: Columbus/Franklin County Continuum of Care Project: OH-503 CoC Registration FY2016 OH-503 COC_REG_2016_135478 None 2D-3.
+If you submitted the 2016 AHAR, how many AHAR tables (i.e., ES-ind, ES-family, etc) were accepted and used in the last AHAR?
 12 2D-4.
 How frequently does the CoC review data quality in the HMIS?
 Monthly 2D-5.
-Select from the dropdown to indicate if standardized HMIS data quality reports are generated to review data quality at the CoC level, project level, or both? · 2D-6.
-From the following list of feder that are currently us ral partner programs, se sing the CoC's HMIS. lect the ones VA Supportive Services for Veteran Families (SSVF): X VA Grant and Per Diem (GPD): X Runaway and Homeless Youth (RHY): x Projects for Assistance in Transition from Homelessness (PATH): x None: 2D-6a.
-If any of the federal partner procurrently entering data in the CoC's H data in the next 12 months, indicate the anticipated start date. (limit 750 characters) IMIS and intend to begin n entering FY2015 CoC Application Page 28 11/18/2015
+Select from the dropdown to indicate if standardized HMIS data quality reports are generated to review data quality at the CoC level, project level, or both.
+Both Project and CoC ral partner programs, select the ones sing the CoC's HMIS.
+VA Supportive Services for Veteran Families (SSVF): X VA Grant and Per Diem (GPD): Х Runaway and Homeless Youth (RHY): X Projects for Assistance in Transition from Homelessness (PATH): X None: 2D-6a.
+If any of the Federal partner procurrently entering data in the CoC's Fedata in the next 12 months, indicate the anticipated start date. (limit 750 characters) not applicable IMIS and intend to begin entering